-$\bullet$ Consistency of $\alpha_s(\mu)$ found as above at various momentum scales
+- $\bullet$ Consistency of $\alpha_s(\mu)$ found as above at various momentum scales - Each comes from identifying an IR safe quantity, computing it and comparing the result to experiment.
 (Particle Data Group)

 • To find IR safe quantities, need to understand where the lowmass logs come from.